Getting started

 1. What is a fasting blood test?

-A fasting blood test is any blood test where you are asked not to eat or drink anything except water for a set period before your sample is taken.
-The fasting window is usually 8–12 hours overnight, which is why most fasting appointments are scheduled first thing in the morning.
+A fasting blood test is one where you take nothing but water for a set period beforehand, usually 8–12 hours overnight.
+That is why most fasting appointments are first thing in the morning.

-Not every blood test requires fasting.
-The NHS advises that your GP, nurse, or specialist will tell you whether you need to fast.
-If you are not sure, it is always best to fast rather than risk an unreliable result.
+Not every test needs fasting.
+The NHS says your clinician will tell you.
+If unsure, fast rather than risk an unreliable result.

 2. Why does fasting before a blood test matter?